 One of the best ways to compare these two bikes is by looking at the speeds.
 Pro bikes are designed for fast speeds on smooth tracks with a body to match.
 The frame is made of light material mostly aluminum and carbon fiber and in some extremes titanium for aesthetic value.
 The tires are slim with aerodynamic frames to improve rolling.
 They are also fitted with disc brakes for efficient handling on the track.
 The handlebars are inclined forward enabling the rider to maintain a slouched position for maximum speeds.
 The attire of the ride also needs to be aerodynamically designed to improve speeds.
 These bikes are all about speeds with gears hitting 27 speeds in most cases.

 The mountain bikes, on the other hand, are designed to work in tough backyards without losing shape or form.
 The tires are thick with deep threading for maximum traction.
-The gears are also well designed to suit that are crucial in hilly places.
+The gears are also well designed to suit that is crucial in hilly places.
 The frames are also sturdy for the purpose of handling impact and vibrations.
 They come fitted with shock absorbers for agility and comfort.
 This means that one can ride fast down a hill without losing grip or senses.

 Hybrids are a clever imitation of the two.
 They will come close to hitting speeds in both terrains without beating either.
-There is, however, no another bike that can give you close to the best of both worlds.
-Some hybrids will go head to head with road bikes while providing edge of comfort and price.
+There is, however, no other bike that can give you close to the best of both worlds.
+Some hybrids will go head to head with road bikes while providing an edge of comfort and price.
 Hybrids will also come with high speeds with some working up to 24 speeds.
 You will have to upgrade or in most cases tune up the hybrid to get high performance in both tracks.
-People that ant the bikes to work better on rough terrain will invest in better tires and tune the bike to work best while those on flat roads will invest in slimmer tires as well.
+People that want the bikes to work better on rough terrain will invest in better tires and tune the bike to work best while those on flat roads will invest in slimmer tires as well.

 Road Bikes vs. Hybrids in Commuting